soulsource/higher-free-macro/README.md

 }

-//Saturday is too complex to derive Functor for it (at the moment at least). impl<'a, Next : 'a> Functor<'a, Next> for Saturday<'a, Next>{
+//Saturday is too complex to derive Functor for it (at the moment at least).
+//Note that the lifetime of the continuation function for DrinkABeer depends on the lifetime of f : Fn(Next) -> B + 'a. impl<'a, Next : 'a> Functor<'a, Next> for Saturday<'a, Next>{
     type Target<T> = Saturday<'a, T>;